Skip to content

 The Lockerbie bombing (1988) introduced the principle of full-aircraft-wreckage forensic recovery as a mandatory post-blast protocol for aviation bombings.
 The recovery of a fragment of Swiss MST-13 timer circuit board from a field in Lockerbie, traced by the FEL and FBI to a specific Zurich manufacturer (MEBO AG) and a specific customer (Libyan intelligence), established that nanogram quantities of forensic material from a high-energy detonation could survive and be traced.
 The Aviation Security (Scotland) Act 1990 and the subsequent UK Air Navigation Order requirements for explosive detection in hold baggage were direct legislative outcomes.

 The Oklahoma City bombing (1995) drove changes in ammonium nitrate supply monitoring in the US.
-The subsequent Anti-Terrorism and Effective Death Penalty Act 1996 introduced taggant requirements for AN-based blasting agents (though full implementation has been incomplete).
+The subsequent Anti-Terrorism and Effective Death Penalty Act 1996 mandated a feasibility study on taggants and authorised the Treasury Secretary to promulgate taggant regulations for explosive materials; however, mandatory taggant requirements for AN-based blasting agents were not enacted, and a 1997 National Research Council report cited technical and cost obstacles to full implementation.
 In the EU, Regulation (EU) 98/2013 on the marketing and use of explosive precursors restricts retail purchase of ammonium nitrate above 16% nitrogen concentration and requires end-user licensing for commercial purchases.
 India's Explosives (Amendment) Rules 2010 tightened record-keeping requirements for AN-based commercial explosives, driven partly by Maoist device incident analysis.

 The 7 July 2005 London bombings (TATP as primary charge) accelerated the deployment of IMS (ion mobility spectrometry) detection portals in UK transport hubs and the development of TATP-specific detection algorithms for existing Smiths Detection (now Smiths Group) and L-3 Technologies portal scanners.
 The TATP detection capability gap exposed by 7/7 was documented in the Intelligence and Security Committee report and drove EU-wide harmonisation of explosive detection standards under the ECAC (European Civil Aviation Conference) Doc.30 framework.